 7.4 Requirements for Registration

-7.4.1 The owner of the horse must submit a written application for registration before the end of the calendar year of birth or 6 months after birth, whichever is the later.
+7.4.1 The owner of the horse must submit a written application for registration within 6 months of birth or by 30th November of the year of birth, whichever is the later.
 This application must include:

 a) The completed Application form for foal registration & issue of passport which includes: